 Scene 7: The steps of Sant Domenec

-The narrow stone stairs leading up to Sant Domenec’s gorgeous doorway was one of my favorite places in Girona long before it was the market scene with Arya and The Waif.
+The narrow stone stairs leading up to Pujada Sant Domenec’s gorgeous convent doors was one of my favorite places in Girona long before it was the market scene with Arya and The Waif.
 The beautiful stairs were the location for the scene where Arya jumps out the window and lands in the middle of the market, knocking over an orange cart.

 Did I miss anything?
 Let me know in the comments.
 I could geek out on this stuff all day.